cmvandrevala/cmvandrevala.github.io/teaching/phy/121/lesson-plans/math-review-part-1.md

 topics:
   - Vectors
   - Dimensional Analysis
+objectives:
+  - Perform mathematical operations with two and three dimensional vectors
+  - Use dimensional analysis to gain insight into the validity of equations
 ---

-## 🎯 Objectives

-* Perform mathematical operations with two and three dimensional vectors
-  * Arithmetic
-  * Componetization
-  * Cross Product
-  * Dot Product
-  * Magnitude
-  * Normalization
-* Use dimensional analysis to gain insight into the validity of equations

 ## 📋 Sequence